Gwerlas/atlassian2gitlab/README.md

 This project is still quite young, the goal is to migrate from Confluence, Jira, Bitbucket and Bamboo to Gitlab.

+State of developments :

+- [ ] Confluence
+- [X] Jira
+- [X] Bitbucket
+- [ ] Bamboo

+### Requirements

 You need to create the project, users and roles in Gitlab first.

+If You migrate the Git repository, You need to have Git installed and resolvable from the environment `PATH`.
+Your SSH public key has to be present in your Bitbucket account.

+### Features

 What is currently supported :

+* Git repository, with :
+  * Branches
+  * Tags
 * Issues, with :
   * Creation date
   * Title